EarthFest News - 2019

 How do you plan on celebrating Earth Day this year?

-“This will be our 15th year and our 16th EarthFest celebration.
+“This will be our 16th year and our 17th EarthFest celebration.
 This is a tremendous achievement!
-EarthFest has become an essential part of sharing what Temple University Ambler does best — promoting environmental stewardship in our communities,” said EarthFest Coordinator Susan Spinella Sacks.
-"I think the success and impact of EarthFest is certainly a fitting tribute to the legacy of (Dr.) Jeff Featherstone, who helped build the Center for Sustainable Communties from the ground up.
+EarthFest has become an essential part of sharing what Temple University Ambler does best — promoting environmental stewardship in our communities,” said EarthFest Co-Coordinator Susan Spinella Sacks.
+"I think the success and impact of EarthFest is certainly a fitting tribute to the legacy of (Dr.) Jeff Featherstone, who helped make sustainable research and education such an essential part of Temple as a whole.
 EarthFest is again dedicated to the memory of Dr. Featherstone, whose vision, guidance and leadership helped create an outdoor, educational experience for the next generation of leaders.”

-According to Spinella-Sacks, EarthFest is expanding during the 2017-2018 school year.
+According to Spinella-Sacks, EarthFest is continuing to expand during the 2018-2019 school year.

 "The need to share ideas about sustainability and protecting and preserving the environment with a wide audience is critical, now more than ever," she said.
 "In the coming year, Temple Ambler EarthFest will be hosting a variety of events, in addition to our main event in April, in partnership with the Ambler Arboretum and other partners designed to get people really thinking about the world around us."
 Visit our Community Events page to learn about our spring semester events!